 Commission for Complaints for Telecom-television Services (CCTS)

-The CCTS is in place to handle complaints that have not been resolved to a customer’s satisfaction through their provider.
+The CCTS is in place to handle complaints that have not been resolved to a customer’s satisfaction through their telecommunications provider.
 They are an independent agency set up with the specific purport of handling Telecom and TV customers’ complaints.
 However, it is important to note that CCTS is financed by major telecom providers.
-Some people find this puts them in a less than trustworthy position, but they do have the resources to move your complaint forward.
+So CCTS neutrality is a question.
+To some having CCTS founded by the same providers they are complaining makes the service less than a trustworthy position.
+However the case, CCTS is the ‘official’ channel to move your complaint forward.

 The CCTS will forward your complaint to your provider who will be expected to report back to the CCTS in 30 days with news the issue has been resolved.
 However, the provider must be included in the list of CCTS Participants.
 If they are not the CCTS will request they join.